 Are you losing sleep at night wondering if these dark spots will remain on your skin forever?
 Breathe, mama, the good news is most women will see dark spots fade as their hormone levels go down after their baby is born.

-Beware though, because 1 in 10 moms will find this condition worsens when taking hormonal contraceptives after giving birth (source).
-So, if you suffered chloasma during pregnancy, talk to your doctor about what birth control would help you to keep this from occurring.
+Beware though, because one in ten moms will find this condition worsens when taking hormonal contraceptives after giving birth (source).
+So, if you suffered melasma during pregnancy, talk to your doctor about what birth control would help you to keep this from occurring.

 When It’s All Said And Done